containers/podman-desktop/website/blog/2023-11-15-run-webassembly-wasm-workloads-windows-and-macos.md

 ## Conclusion

-You've seen that running or building wasm workloads is possible on Windows and macOS when using podman.
+After witnessing the seamless execution and creation of WebAssembly (wasm) workloads on both Windows and macOS through the utilization of podman, the possibilities are at your fingertips.

+Now, the initiative lies with you to embark on your journey of exploring, experimenting, and pushing the boundaries.

-So it's up to you to try to run and build new examples and report problems to the podman community if you are facing issues.
+Run and build new examples and do not hesitate to contribute to the podman community by reporting and discussing these issues.